klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.safeTransferFrom(from, to, tokenId [, data] [, sendParam])
 ```
-Safely transfer the token of the given token id from the owner or operator to another address.
+Safely transfer the token of the given token id `tokenId` from the token owner's balance to another address.
+The address who was approved to send the token owner's token (the operator) or the token owner itself is expected to execute this token transferring transaction.
+Thus, the approved one or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip7Instance.options.from`.
+Without `sendParam.from` nor `kip7Instance.options.from` being provided, an error would occur.

 If the `to` is a contract address, it must implement [IKIP17Receiver.onKIP17Received](https://kips.klaytn.com/KIPs/kip-17#wallet-interface). otherwise, the transfer is reverted.

-Note that the safeTransferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.
+Note that sending this transaction will charge the transaction fee to the transaction sender.

 **Parameters**